Caitlin Clark: High school career

-During high school, Clark was AAU teammates with future Iowa State players Ashley and Aubrey Joens on the All Iowa Attack.
-She helped the team win the 2018 Nike Elite Youth Basketball League championship, and achieve runner-up finishes in 2017 and 2019.
-In her first two years at Dowling Catholic, Clark started on the school's varsity soccer team, but focused on basketball for her final two years.
+In her first two years at Dowling, Clark was a starter on the school's varsity soccer team but focused on basketball for her final two years.
+In her freshman season, she scored 23 goals and was named to the Class 3A All-Iowa team by The Des Moines Register.

 Recruiting

 Clark was recruited by NCAA Division I basketball programs before starting high school, receiving her first letter of interest from Missouri State before seventh grade.
-By her sophomore season at Dowling Catholic, she was ranked the number one player in the 2020 high school class by ESPN.
-At the end of her high school career, Clark was considered a five-star recruit and the fourth-best player in her class by ESPN.
-On November 12, 2019, she announced her commitment to play college basketball for Iowa over offers from Iowa State and Notre Dame.
+At the end of her high school career, she was considered a five-star recruit and the fourth-best player in her class by ESPN.
+On November 12, 2019, Clark announced that she would commit to play college basketball for Iowa over offers from Iowa State and Notre Dame.
 Clark was drawn to the team's up-tempo style of offense and head coach Lisa Bluder's development of point guards.
 She also expected to immediately have a key role on the team with the departure of Kathleen Doyle, the reigning Big Ten Player of the Year.

 College career

-Freshman season
+2020–21: Freshman season

 Clark entered her freshman season as Iowa's starting point guard.
-On November 25, 2020, she made her collegiate debut, recording 27 points, eight rebounds and four assists in a 96–81 win over Northern Iowa.
-In her second game, on December 2, Clark posted her first double-double with 30 points and 13 assists in a 103–97 victory over Drake.
+She assumed a leading role alongside starting center Monika Czinano; the duo was nicknamed "The Law Firm" by analyst Christy Winters-Scott.
+On November 25, 2020, she made her collegiate debut, recording 27 points, eight rebounds, and four assists in a 96–81 win over Northern Iowa.
+In her second game, on December 2, she posted her first double-double with 30 points and 13 assists in a 103–97 victory over Drake.
 On December 22, in a 92–65 victory over Western Illinois, she registered the first triple-double by an Iowa player since Samantha Logic did so in 2015.
-Despite shooting 3-of-15 from the field, Clark had 13 points, 13 rebounds and 10 assists during the game.
+Despite shooting 3-of-15 from the field, Clark had 13 points, 13 rebounds, and 10 assists during the game.
 On January 6, 2021, she recorded 37 points, 11 rebounds and four assists in a 92–79 win against Minnesota.
 Clark posted a season-high 39 points, 10 rebounds and seven assists in an 88–81 win over Nebraska on February 11, breaking the single-game scoring record for Pinnacle Bank Arena, the home venue of Nebraska.
 On February 28, she scored 18 points and had a season-high 14 assists in an 84–70 win over Wisconsin.
 At the end of the regular season, Clark was a unanimous Big Ten Freshman of the Year and first-team All-Big Ten selection.
 She was a 13-time Big Ten Freshman of the Week, setting a conference record, and led the Big Ten with five Player of the Week awards.